It seems that Blue Light Blocking Computer Glasses has become the it item but there is a lot of misinformation out there.

 Here’s what you need to know about blue light glasses-

-A blue light filter blocks out the sleep disturbing spectrum of blue light and this coating is usually coupled with an anti-glare coating that eliminates glare inducing eyestrain.
+A blue light filter blocks out the sleep disturbing spectrum of blue light and this treatment is usually coupled with an anti-glare coating that eliminates glare inducing eyestrain.

-But if you really want to eliminate eyestrain from looking at some sort of digital device day after day, here’s how to do it-
+If you really want to eliminate eyestrain from looking at some sort of digital device everyday, here’s how to do it-

-The lens power in your computer glasses should be the correct one for your age and viewing distance.
-Lens quality is of utmost importance because looking through lenses that are of not optical grade lens material or super clear without any imperfections will create eyestrain.
+The lens power in your computer reading glasses should be the correct one for your age and viewing distance.
+Lens quality is of utmost importance because looking through lenses that are not made from optical grade lens material will often create strained reading.
+This might not be noticable at first because the brain will work with your eyes to compensate for visual disturbances.
+Eventually, eyestrain catches up with you.THE WHY'S OF OPTICAL LENSES

 - This is why you need the correct lens power- Hours of computer reading puts the eyes muscles into a state of intense fatigue.
 The lenses in your computer glasses are meant to relax the eyes muscles.
 Too much lens power or too little lens power will cause additional eyestrain as your eyes will be fighting to compensate for incorrect lens power.

 - This is why viewing distance affects lens power- The further away you view your screen, the less lens power you need to see it clearly.
 This is based on the scientific principle that focal power is inversely related to focal distance.
-This will determine what lens power is right for you and your computer setting.
+Where you look at your reading material will determine what is the correct lens power for you- very important!

 - This is why lens quality is important in your computer glasses- Clear lens optics provide an unobstructed path for visual images so you can read comfortably.
-Read the fine print- what lens material are the lenses in the computer glasses you are thinking of buying?
-Our readers are made from CR-39 optical store premium grade lens material known for better optics than any other lens material.
+Read the fine print- what lens material and quality are in the computer glasses you are thinking of buying?
+Our readers are made from CR-39 optical store premium grade lens material known for its excellent optics more than any other lens material.
 What grade is the lens material?
-High quality lens materials are made to stricker tolerances which translates into sharper vision.
-How the lenses are made are important also but if its not an optical grade plastic like CR-39 chances are its mass produced and the optics are not good.
+High quality lens materials are made to stricker tolerances which translates into sharper vision and as you would expect visual clarity varies with levels of quality.
+How the lenses are made are important also but if its not an optical grade plastic chances are its mass produced and the optics are not good.

 There is to date no definitive proof that blue light causes harm to the structures in the eye according to the American Academy of Ophthalmology.
 But eyestrain is an ailment that can no longer be ignored especially for those whose work, school or lifestyle puts them in front of a computer screen for hours just about everyday.